 - Define culture.

-- Identify the cultural groups served by the unit/organization the participant represents.
+- Identify the cultural groups you belong to.

 Continuing Education Credits